Fibrin Strand

 An example of AFM images of another biomacromolecule is given below.

-Topography image of individual fibrin molecules obtained using a General Purpose AFM probe is shown in Fig. 3.
+Topography image of individual fibrin molecules obtained using a General Purpose probe is shown in Fig. 3.

 Ambient conditions